Nail salon business plan for starting your own business

 5.2.3 Working professionals

 Employees in different sectors of the economy have demanding work schedules, and they barely get time for self-care.
-As a result, Glamor Studio offers personalized packages to such customers to avail of our services as per their timetable and budget.
+Glamor Studio offers personalized packages to such customers to avail of our services as per their timetable and budget.

 5.2.4 Teenagers

-Teenagers are fascinated by colorful, funky nail arts and visit the studio to get them done.
+Teenagers are fascinated by colorful, funky nail arts.
+Thus, they will also visit the studio.

-If you are confused about how to open a nail salon business and are thinking about questions such as what do I need to open a nail salon, you should start by analyzing the customer groups stated above and see if any of them can be a potential target market for your salon.
+If you are confused about how to open a nail salon business and are thinking about questions such as what do I need to open a nail salon, you should follow this guide.
+Start by analyzing the customer groups stated above and see if any of them can be a potential target market for your salon.

 Market Analysis | |||||||